Resonances for large one-dimensional "ergodic" systems: Resonances in the periodic case

 First, the analyticity of $g_k^-$ and $g_0^+$ is clear; indeed, all the functions involved are analytic and the functions $n_0^+$ and $n_k^-$ stay positive on $\overset{\circ}{\Sigma}_\Z$.
 Moreover, these functions can be analytically continued through $(-2,2)\cap\overset{\circ}{\Sigma}_Z$.
 By~\eqref{eq:51}, for $E$ real, one has Im$\,g_k^-(E)=$Im$\,g_0^+(E)=$ Im$\,e^{-i\theta(E)}$ which is positive (see section~\ref{sec:proof-theorem}).
 Thus, the functions $E\mapsto g^-_k(E)$ and $E\mapsto g^+_0(E)$ do not vanish on $I$.
 Moreover, as

 this function has a positive imaginary part on $I$.\\ This proves the first two properties of $c^\bullet$ stated in Proposition~\ref{pro:5}.
-By the very definition of $c^\bullet$ and $g_k^-$, the last property is obvious in the case of the half-line; for the full line i.e. if $\bullet=\Z$, the last property is a consequence of the following computation
+By the very definition of $c^\bullet$ and $g_k^-$, the last property stated in Proposition~\ref{pro:5} is obviously satisfied in the case of the half-line; for the full line , i.e., if $\bullet=\Z$, the last property is a consequence of the following computation